pschool-in/curriculum/content/grammar/new-topics/sentence-3.md

 Orders can end with a full stop or an exclamation mark.

 False:
-Statements, orders and commands are the same.
+Statements, orders, and commands are the same.
 Orders always end with a full stop.
 Statements tell us to do something.
 ```